pcampbell42/the-arena/README.md

         });
     }
 ```
-This worked almost perfectly, and with few more changes here and there, I had slow motion!
+This worked almost perfectly, and with a few more changes here and there, I had slow motion!

 ## Future Direction
 Of course, there are countless things I could add to this game, and I could spend the next year doing it.
 That said, here are some immediate and small things I could add: